NE 18th Street Improvement Project

 Advance notice of construction beginning and later paving will be provided to adjacent residents and nearby neighborhood associations.
 Updates will also be posted on Public Works' Facebook and Twitter channels.(See www.cityofvancouver.us/socialmedia.)
 We appreciate your support and patience during construction so that we might provide you with an improved end result.

 As residential and commercial growth continues east and west of Interstate 205, Northeast 18th Street is becoming more congested.
 Without improvement, it will be unable to accommodate future traffic demands.
 The goal of the improvements is to provide a safe and efficient multi-modal east/west connection across the city, offer ready access to emergency facilities, and alleviate traffic congestion on nearby streets.
-These improvements will accommodate growth in the area over the next 20 years.
+These improvements are projected to accommodate growth in the area over the next 20 years.

 Opportunities include new walkways and the addition of bicycle lanes to increase pedestrian and bicycle safety, provide ADA accessibility and enhance the neighborhoods.

 Further east, a frontage road will provide an alternative to multiple driveways along the street and the safety and traffic problem of cars backing onto 18th Street.
 While the frontage road is expected to enhance safety and screen residents from arterial traffic, it also has raised some questions from the Landover-Sharmel Neighborhood about potential traffic impacts at 126th Avenue, 129th Avenue, Village Green Drive and 134th Avenue.
 Although a traffic study has shown these intersections should operate acceptably for the next 20 years, the City has agreed to evaluate streets within the neighborhood, including Village Green Drive and 22nd Street, and install traffic calming and/or stop signs if warranted following the project.